"Look, I'm sorry. I didn't think they'd be right outside the door!"

 "I can take it, I promise.
 You know me; I don't take a lot of things personally."

 She wanted to say more.
 But nothing came to her mind, evidently.
 The two of them kept walking, not a block from his house.
-She stuck close to his side as they walked, even as Blake turned for his own house.
+She stuck close to his side as they strolled, and even followed Blake as he turned for his own home.
+He paused before even reaching the front door.

 "Um, you don't need to follow me?" he said.